Economy Thrives In Omaha-Council Bluffs Metro

 Historic Omaha Thrives Even During Recession

-Some industry sectors loss jobs during the Great Recession, but the jobs picked up in other sectors made up a larger number.
-The State Unemployment rate was only 4.0% in December 2008, compared to about 7.6% in the national average in December and 8.1% in February '09.
+Some industry sectors loss jobs during the recession, but the jobs increasing in other sectors made up a larger number than were lost.
+The State Unemployment rate was only 4.0% in December 2008, compared to about 7.6% in the national average in December and 8.1% in February '09, according to the stat's statistical unit and the US Department of Labor.

 A Midwest Metro Area